CanberraGrammar/codecadets-2018/playable.md

 Component -> Physics -> Terrain Collider
 ```

+This is likely already added by default, you should be able to see it in the inspector for your terrain.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/unityterrain/TerrainCollider.png" alt="Adding collision to your ground" style="width: 100%;"/>

 The properties of the terrain collider will appear over in the inspector for your terrain.